pelectron/static_gui_library/markdown/architecture.md

 - Pages exist standalone and only contain items but not other pages.
   In the example, the 'Home Page' does not contain the 'Settings Page' and vice versa, they merely link to each other.
 - The items on a page can be interacted with and scrolled through.
-  Which items exactly and how is up to the library user/menu designer, but sgl provides sensible defaults.
-More on this in [here](input_handling.md).
 - Items can have wildly different functions, from displaying live or static values (pink) to linking to other pages (green).

-If you think of the 'Home Page' as the root page, y Because of the nature of alphanumeric displays, the following things should also be obvious rules for a menus behavior:

-- One, and only one, page is 'active' or 'current' at any time in a menu, which means that it's contents should be shown.
-No two pages are showing at the same time.

-- The items on a page can be scrolled through and interacted with via user input.
-Which items exactly and how is up to the library user/menu designer, but sgl provides (hopefully) sensible defaults.
-More on this in [here](input_handling.md).

-- One, and only one, item is the current item of a page.
-The current item is that item on which the user input acts upon if its page is in edit mode.
-Again, more on this in [here](input_handling.md).

 In the end, we have three layers: